 TAS RACING HISTORY

 Northern Ireland based TAS Racing is owned and run by father and son pairing, Hector and Philip Neill.
-The team, who will run under the SYNETIQ BMW banner in 2021, as BMW Motorrad UK’s Official squad, have signed Andrew Irwin and Danny Buchan to ride the all-new M 1000 RR machinery in the British Superbike Championship and Alastair Seeley in the National Superstock Championship – in a season that will see TAS Racing celebrate its 21st Anniversary.
+The team, who will run under the SYNETIQ BMW banner in 2022, as BMW Motorrad UK’s Official squad, have re-signed Andrew Irwin and Danny Buchan to ride the all-new M 1000 RR machinery in the British Superbike Championship and Alastair Seeley in the National Superstock Championship – in a season that will see TAS Racing celebrate its 22nd Anniversary.